-Most likely, you have a Social Security office near you.
-You can find the closest office location by inputting your zip code into the Social Security office location web page.
+If you need to visit a Social Security office, it's easy to find an office near you by entering your ZIP code into the Social Security office location web page.

-If you are going to file for retirement benefits - then before you go, make sure you are making decisions that will get you the most lifetime income possible.
+If you are going to file for retirement benefits in person, then take time before you go to the office to ensure that you are making decisions that will get you the most lifetime income possible.
 Many people make common mistakes when they claim benefits—mistakes that cost them thousands of dollars.

-For example, married couples often neglect to factor in the impact of survivor benefits and thus don't claim in a way that can provide more income for a surviving spouse.
+For example, married couples often neglect to factor in the impact of survivor benefits, and they miss out on an opportunity to claim in a way that can provide more income for a surviving spouse.
 The result of these choices is that many widows or widowers have less income in their later years.

 Social Security Office Locations Outside the U.S.

-If you live outside the United States, there are Social Security field office locations in Canada, the British Virgin Islands, and Samoa.
-For these office locations and more information on Social Security international operations visit the Social Security website:
+If you live outside the United States, there are still options for you to see Social Security officials in person.
+Social Security field office locations in Canada, the British Virgin Islands, and Samoa serve Americans living in those regions.
+In many other countries, Americans can instead visit embassies.
+For more information on Social Security's international operations, visit the Earnings & International Operations page on the Social Security website.

 Overall, retirement planning is complicated and Social Security is only one piece of the puzzle.
 Your retirement funds need to last the rest of your life.
 Talking through these issues with a financial planner is often a smart move, especially as you prepare to claim Social Security.